Farmstead Tours

 Renfrew Museum and Park is a great place for a fun and educational experience!
 Our scenic 107-acre historic farmstead lends itself to an enjoyable day out for guests of all ages and interest levels.

 Public, walk-in tours of the Royer Farmstead are available with our knowledgeable and engaging docents from mid-April through mid-October.
 Tours depart from the Visitors Center at the top of the hour Wednesday-Saturday at 1:00, 2:00, and 3:00pm.
 Admission may be purchased in-person anytime during regular business hours on the day of your visit.
-We recommend arriving at least fifteen (15) minutes prior to your desired tour time to allow ample opportunity to park and purchase your admission.
+We recommend arriving ten (10) to fifteen (15) minutes prior to your desired tour time to allow ample opportunity to park and purchase your admission.
 Note: If you are intending to bring a group of ten (10) or more, please consider a pre-arranged group tour to allow for a more customized experience.

 ADMISSION FEES: